kanaabe/yoshie-realestate/src/pages/index.md

   painless.
 My three promises.
 I will take the time to know you.
 I will provide the most detailed market analysis and intelligent advice.
 I will manage all aspects of your business transactions.
-about: |-
+about: >-
-  Yoshie is a realtor for Group Twenty Six based in North Jersey who has found her success in Real Estate.
-"I love making a difference in people's lives and to be part of their history when they start a new chapter in life."
+  _Yoshie is a realtor for Group Twenty Six based in North Jersey who has found her success in Real Estate.
+She has completed buying, selling, and renting both homes and commercial properties in Essex, Bergen, Passaic, Hudson, and Union counties.
+Her vast knowledge of all regions in North Jersey is a must-have skill to serve each individual lifestyle.
+Yoshie's clients have repeatedly remarked on her expert advice, honesty and attention to detail.
+  Thanks to her previous career in design, Yoshie is also available as an interior design consultant, construction consultant, and staging designer. _

-  Yoshie graduated Fashion Institute of Technology in New York majoring Interior design.
-She managed store design and construction for major retailers such as Tommy Hilfiger and Tumi.
-She executed numerous projects internationally and learned how to be a meticulous facilitator.
+  _Yoshie graduated from the Fashion Institute of Technology in New York with a degree in Interior Design.
+Prior to her Real Estate career, Yoshie managed the design and construction for major retailers such as Tommy Hilfiger, Footlocker and Tumi.
+She has managed the design and construction of over 1,000 stores domestically and internationally._

-  Yoshie enjoys art, museums, nature, house plants, furniture restoration, hiking, biking, running and motorcycles.
+  _Yoshie enjoys art, museums, nature, house plants, furniture restoration, hiking, biking, running and motorcycles._

+  > "I love making a difference in people's lives and to be part of their decision making when they start a new chapter in life.
+Through my experience in design and construction, I discovered my real passion -- working with people's property and design needs.
+I can sell your home or discover your next dream home.
+I value the best customer service and will take the time to understand and act on your preferences.
+For example, those with changes in lifestyle such as remote work or frequent traveling might mean prioritizing amenities over location.
+I will work with you to understand your top needs and find them for you.
+My clients consistently note my attentiveness and flexibility.

+  >

+  > I can also show you great value rentals and well-located commercial properties.
+I've found many rentals for my clients and am always considerate of busy schedules and specific needs such as parking and storage space, or public transportation.
+I've found great locations for commercial properties and designed more retails stores than I can count!

+  >

+  > Finally, I can even help you stage your home, fix design problems in your home or design your dream kitchen!
+If you feel as though your home "isn't working for your needs", sometimes all it takes is a better layout and design.
+  I can make your home work for you while increasing the value of your home.
+If it truly won't fit your needs, I will find someone who will love your home.”
 featured:
   blurbs:
     - image: /img/_dsc6902.jpg